 About Grove Art Online

-- Over 45,000 signed articles and images on every aspect of the visual arts
+- 30,000 signed articles and images on every aspect of the visual arts

 - Over 15,000 subject entries and over 22,000 biographies, contributed by nearly 7,000 international scholars – all with bibliographies for further research

-- Learning resources including subject guides, timelines, and resources for educators designed by the Museum of Modern Art (New York)
+- Free learning resources including subject guides, timelines, and resources for educators designed by the Museum of Modern Art (New York)

-- Content updated three times per year to reflect the latest scholarship, with new articles and images, revised articles, additions to bibliographies, and corrections
+- Content updated regularly to reflect the latest scholarship, with new articles and images, revised articles, additions to bibliographies, and corrections